 In effect, value engineering provides the greatest value for clients by maximizing function while minimizing the cost of the project.

 Why Value Engineering should be applied in Initial Stages of Construction

-Value engineering is a process that is best applied during the early stages of planning and design, because it presents a good picture of what steps should be taken to maximize the function of a structure.
+Value engineering is a process that is best applied during the early stages of planning and design because it presents a good picture of what steps should be taken to maximize a structure’s function.
 For example, it is economical for a company to apply a simpler, cheaper design for a flooring structural system, provided that the materials give the same performance as the high-grade options.
-This is where value engineering comes into picture—the team involved in the creative process determines the best alternatives at a fraction of a cost.
+This is where value engineering comes into the picture—the team involved in the creative process determines the best alternatives at a fraction of a cost.

-There is a process in value engineering termed the “workshop”, which is a key step to be taken during the designing phase of the construction project.
-The construction companies assign a project team tasked to assess the proposal and performs a facility functional analysis, and as well as takes the owner’s value definition into consideration.
-They will then define criteria for the construction project, and provide alternative solutions based on the data collated.
+There is a process in value engineering termed the “workshop,” which is a key step to be taken during the construction project’s designing phase.
+The construction companies assign a project team tasked to assess the proposal and perform a facility functional analysis and consider the owner’s value definition.
+They will then define criteria for the construction project and provide alternative solutions based on the data collated.

 Value planning, or the application of value engineering in the design phase of projects to determine the design progress that the team should take to improve value.
 This will also determine the conceptual design to be followed.

 Benefits of Value Planning in Early phase of Construction